Xecutor/htmap/README.md

 Performance-wise it's somewhere between std::map and std::unordered_map for complex keys.
 Sometimes faster than std::unordered_map.
 Each insert/lookup costs at most one comparison of keys, unless collision is encountered.
-For integer keys std::map is somewhat faster because comparison of ints is basically one cpu instruction.

 There are 3 types of nodes in hash tree: